 Loft Conversion Insulation

 Regardless of the type of loft conversion or how large the area is, insulating is essential for every project in your home.
-Since attic conversion became more popular in the UK, the regulations also became more stringent.
+Since attic conversion became more popular in the UK, the regulations have also became more stringent.
 Even modifications done a decade ago are not likely to meet the standard these days if it has very little insulation.

 Building regulations state that your roof’s u-value (thermal transmittance) must be 0.18W/m2 or less, which means that the insulation layer should be 270mm thick with a 175mm rigid board or a spray foam filling of about 125mm thick.
 If your existing loft insulation doesn’t meet these standards, then you may need to retrofit new insulation when you convert your attic.
 It can help reduce the amount of heat loss in your roof.
-Hence the amount of fuel needed to burn for heating will be reduced, and you can enjoy lower energy bills and a better energy-efficiency rating for your home.
+Hence the amount of fuel needed to burn for heating will be reduced, and you will have lower energy bills and a better energy-efficiency rating for your home.

 If you need a step-by-step guide in DIY loft insulation, you may find this article helpful in getting the job done yourself.